 I didn’t really notice this before, but it’s really obvious now – many touristy places have signs and announcements in 4 languages: Japanese, English, Chinese (Mandarin?) and Korean.
-And there were a lot of Chinese tourists (characterised by big group tours and somewhat loud clothes that kinda stood out) and Korean tourists (characterised by those cheekbones and red lips).
-They don’t really take the train, or at least I didn’t see them on the trains, but they were everywhere at touristy areas.
+And there were a lot of Chinese tourists (characterised by big group tours and somewhat loud clothes that kinda stood out) and Korean tourists (characterised by those cheekbones and red lips) – they were everywhere at touristy areas.

 Savings tip 3: Use Hyperdia.com to find out your train schedule and fare.
 I got cheaper train rides because of this website.
 There are many, many train lines in Osaka, and transferring between them are usually more expensive.
 This website helps you to find routes and stations within walking distance so you’ll get to save some money!